FHA Back To Work Versus NON-QM Mortgages And Pros And Cons

 - how they found their work

-- what they have done to re-establish their credit after they have obtained new full time employment
+- what they have done to re-establish their credit after they have obtained new full-time employment

 Extenuating Circumstances That Do Not Apply

 To qualify for this FHA Loan Program that has shortened the waiting period after a bankruptcy and foreclosure, borrowers needed to have been voluntarily terminated from employment.
 Or the company they worked for needed to have been shut down or closed their branch operations.
-A termination letter is required or proof that the company shut their operations or went out of business.
+A termination letter is required or proof that the company shut its operations or went out of business.

 The Great Recession of 2008 impacted thousands of businesses nationwide.

-- Many hard working business owners had to mortgage their homes to the max to support their dying businesses
+- Many hard-working business owners had to mortgage their homes to the max to support their dying businesses

 - Ended up closing their doors and a large percentage of those business owners ended up closing their doors and had their homes foreclosed on